-A brief and clear presentation of what the student should be able do to after the project formulated as 4-5 project goals: The student should be able to describe ...
-The student should be able to implement ...
-The student should be able to analyse

-- The student should be able to discuss

-Example of general project goals that could be made project specific by naming concrete methods and experiments:

-- The student should be able to describe the project background and the theoretical basis of the used methods.
-The student should be able to implement relevant methods and/or experiments. - The student should be able to implement relevant methods and/or experiments.
-The student should be able to analyse the implemented methods and performed experiments. - The student should be able to discuss and visualize the findings in the project. - The student should be able to discuss future perspectives of the project
+- A brief and clear presentation of what the student should be able do to after the project formulated as 4-5 project goals: - The student should be able to describe - The student should be able to implement .
+The student should be able to analyse .. - The student should be able to discuss - Example of general project goals that could be made project specific by naming concrete methods and experiments: - The student should be able to describe the project background and the theoretical basis of the used methods.
+The student should be able to implement relevant methods and/or experiments. - The student should be able to analyse the implemented methods and performed experiments. - The student should be able to discuss and visualize the findings in the project - The student should be able to discuss future perspectives of the project